 Working with that material and making some educated guesses based on my knowledge of lathes, I began to build the lathe and all its fittings in SketchUp.
 For some parts, such as the pedals and cranks and the bike wheel for the flywheel, I downloaded models from the 3D Warehouse.

 Scott and I traded numerous emails to answer questions and have him approve changes as the plans developed.
 When I had the model complete, I began to break it down into scenes for the key sub-assemblies.

 I used LayOut to arrange and dimension everything.
-A hidden-line image in the upper corner of each page shows the lathe progressing from basic frame to finished product.
+A hidden-line image in the upper corner of each page shows the lathe progressing from the basic frame to the finished product.
 And I relied on the Cutlist extension to generate the materials list on the final page.